 - When working a problem that asks for height or speed, energy conservation is almost always the easiest approach. - Potential energy of gravity, $U_g$ , is always measured with respect to some arbitrary 'zero' height defined to be where the gravitational potential energy is zero.
 You can set this height equal to zero at any altitude you like.
 Be consistent with your choice throughout the problem.
-Often it is easiest to set it to zero at the lowest point in the problem. - Some problems require you to use both energy conservation and momentum conservation.
+Often it is easiest to set it to zero at the lowest point in the problem. - When using the equation $E{tot,initial} = E{tot,final}$ to solve a problem, it is important to know which side of the equation the kinetic and potential energy, work, heat, etc., go on.
+To figure this out, think about what kind of energy the person or object had in the beginning (initial) and what kind it had in the end (final). - Some problems require you to use both energy conservation and momentum conservation.
 Remember, in every collision, momentum is conserved.
-Kinetic energy, on the other hand, is not always conserved, since some kinetic energy may be lost to heat. - If a system involves no energy losses due to heat or sound, no change in potential energy and no work is done by anybody to anybody else, then kinetic energy is conserved.
+Kinetic energy, on the other hand, is not always conserved, since some kinetic energy may be lost to heat.

+- If a system involves no energy losses due to heat or sound, no change in potential energy and no work is done by anybody to anybody else, then kinetic energy is conserved.
 Collisions where this occurs are called elastic.
 In elastic collisions, both kinetic energy and momentum are conserved.
 In inelastic collisions kinetic energy is not conserved; only momentum is conserved. - Sometimes energy is "lost" when crushing an object.
 For instance, if you throw silly putty against a wall, much of the energy goes into flattening the silly putty (changing intermolecular bonds).
 Treat this as lost energy, similar to sound, chemical changes, or heat.
 In an inelastic collision, things stick, energy is lost, and so kinetic energy is not conserved. - When calculating work, use the component of the force that is in the same direction as the motion.
 Components of force perpendicular to the direction of the motion don't do work.
-(Note that centripetal forces never do work, since they are always perpendicular to the direction of motion.) - When calculating impulse the time to use is when the force is in contact with the body.
+(Note that centripetal forces never do work, since they are always perpendicular to the direction of motion.) - Mechanical Advantage is the ability to lift or move objects with great force while utilizing only a little force.
+The trade-off is that you must operate the smaller input force for a large distance.
+This is all seen through the work Equation.
+Work equals force times distance.
+Energy is conserved.
+Thus one can get a large force for a small distance equal to a small force for a large distance.